Personal Log

 [2025-12-03 Wed]

 I helped organize and present an exhibition for the Center for Assistive Technologies (ZAT) Rhein-Ruhr at the Bonn-Rhein-Sieg University of Applied Sciences (H-BRS), giving visitors a firsthand look at various cognitive assistive systems.
 We demoed a digital reading system, the therapeutic ichó-Ball, the RUBY doll for dementia support and social robots like QTrobot, Pepper and NAO.
 Talking with visitors gave me fresh insights into how the design of assistive technologies affect users’ trust and perception of the system.
+For more information, see the full press release.

 Published paper on physiological computing for cognitive assistance